Transistor Circuit Design Tutorial Includes:

 See also: Transistor circuit types

-The common emitter amplifier is widely used and it is a very easy circuit to design.
+The common emitter amplifier is widely used and the electronic circuit design for it is relatively straightforward..

 There are a few straightforward calculations which can be combined with a simple design flow to give a sure-fire result.
 It is quite easy to adopt preferred component values in the common emitter amplifier design.